yogawithjib/tally/README.md

 # 🧘‍♀️ Yoga with Jib — Class Tracker

 A clean, minimal class tracking app for yoga teachers.
-Students buy prepaid packages (20, 30, or 40 classes) and you deduct one each time they attend.
+Students buy prepaid packages and you deduct one each time they attend.
 Students can see their own balance on the same page.

 ---